Nilave Mugam Kaattu

 Nilave Mugam Kaattu is a 1999 Indian Tamil-language romantic drama film directed by Kalanjiyam, starring Karthik, Ramki and Devayani.
 It is a remake of the Kannada film Anuraga Sangama (1995) which itself was inspired by Charlie Chaplin's City Lights.
 The film was released on 30 April 1999.
-The title of this film is derived from the song in Rajinikanth starrer Yajaman, composed by Ilaiyaraaja himself.

 Plot

 Murthy and Prakash become best friends since Prakash's father killed Murthy's mother in a car accident.
 Despite his father's refusal, Prakash takes Murthy into his house.
 But Prakash's parents do not like their son making friendship with Murthy who is poor and they consider it to be a status issue.

 A few years later, when Prakash goes to the US to study.
 Meanwhile, Prakash's parents scold Murthy with a plan to make him leave their house.
 Murthy feels bad and decides to leave Prakash's house without informing anyone.
 An old police constable accommodates Murthy who treats him like his late son Govind and the man begins to call him by that name.
 Murthy also comes under the identity of Govind now and starts working in an apartment by helping the residents of that apartment.
 Murthy has a percussion instrument and plays his favourite tune always.
 Murthy meets Kasturi, a blind flower seller and falls in love with her.
 Kasturi also likes Murthy's character after he saved her from a few thugs who tried to molest her.
 Kasturi's father is a drunkard and dies in an accident which leaves Kasturi alone with an eye injury which made her blind.
 Murthy takes care of Kasturi now and takes her to a doctor) with an aim of getting her vision.
 The doctor advises Kasturi to undergo a surgery following which there are chances for getting her vision.
 To pay for the operation, Murthy takes some money from a drunk man's house.
 In a misunderstanding, he gets arrested by the police and is sent to jail.

 Kasturi gets her vision after surgery but she is worried as Murthy has never returned.
 The doctor takes Kasturi to her home and asks her to stay until Murthy comes back.
 In the meantime, Prakash returns to India after completing his studies and he falls in love with Kasturi at first sight.
 Prakash convinces his parents to arrange his wedding with Kasturi.
 Although Kasturi is not interested in this proposal, she is convinced by the doctor as there is no point in worrying about Murthy who has disappeared for a while.